David Carpenter: 1980

 Three days later, on the afternoon of October 14, Carpenter was prowling through Mount Tamalpais State Park when he accosted, raped, and fatally shot 26-year-old Anne Evelyn Alderson, who was an attendee at the nearby Cushing Memorial Amphitheatre.
 She was reported missing by her father Robert, who was a respected San Rafael physician, and the next day a search party discovered her body roughly one-quarter mile east of the Amphitheatre.
 Alderson was a 1976 graduate of Evergreen Valley College, where she studied environmental issues and animal behavior.
 She had returned to the Bay Area just several months before her murder after volunteering for the Peace Corps in Colombia.
 Her death sparked a temporary shut down of hiking on Mount Tamalpais.

 On November 28, 22-year-old Diane Marie O'Connell, a Cornell University graduate from Queens, New York, went missing while hiking near Point Reyes National Seashore.
 She was discovered nude and shot to death the next day.
 Along with her body, police discovered the body of 23-year-old Shauna May of Pullman, Washington, who was shot to death while hiking near Point Reyes National Seashore likely the same day of O'Connell's murder.
-Like Alderson, May was a graduate of Evergreen State College where she studied social sciences, mathematics, and computer science.
+Like Alderson, May was a graduate of Evergreen Valley College where she studied social sciences, mathematics, and computer science.
 Shortly after her body was found, the decomposed bodies of Stowers and Moreland were found.